KehindeAkinbowale/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Prints half of a string
+Prints no of element in the array